Prague tram network is one of the largest in Europe. Trams offer a comfortable and reliable surface transportation in Prague.

 Daily tram lines 1–26 operate approx. between 5:00 and 24:00.
 Intervals are 8 minutes at peak times and 10–20 minutes at other times.
 The busiest lines 9, 17 and 22 operate more frequently (every 4 minutes at peaks, 5–10 minutes otherwise).

-From 25th March 2017 a new tram line number 23 operates in Prague.
+Tram line number 23 operates in Prague.
 The whole line is served only by the oldest type of T3 trams, which should have left all other tram lines on the same date.
 The line is operated during the whole year.
 Its main purpose is firstly to preserve this legendary and very popular type of tram T3 and secondly to lighten the busiest Prague tram line 22 mostly in the section between the city center and the Prague Castle.

 New line 23 is operated on the following route: Zvonařka – I. P. Pavlova – Karlovo náměstí – Národní třída – Národní divadlo – Újezd – Malostranská – Pražský hrad – Pohořelec – Malovanka – Královka.